puppetlabs/ruby-hocon/README.md

   foo: baz
 }

+# Write to a different file
 $ hocon -i settings.conf -o new_settings.conf set some.nested.value 42
 $ cat new_settings.conf
+{
+  foo: bar
+  some: {
+    nested: {
+      value: 42

+    }
+  }
+}

+# Write back to the same file
+$ hocon -f settings.conf set some.nested.value 42
+$ cat settings.conf
 {
   foo: bar
   some: {